-Here is a list of common services offered by an almost all operating systems:
+Here is a list of standard services offered by almost all operating systems:

-This chapter will give a brief description of what services an operating system usually provide to users and those programs that are and will be running within it.
+This tutorial will briefly describe what services an operating system usually provides to users and those programs that are and will be running within it.

 User Interface of Operating System

-Usually Operating system comes in three forms or types.
-Depending on the interface their types have been further subdivided.
+Usually, an Operating system comes in three forms or types.
+Depending on the interface, their types have been further subdivided.
 These are:

-Let's get to know in brief about each of them.
+Let's get to know each of them briefly.

 Program Execution in Operating System

-The operating system must have the capability to load a program into memory and execute that program.
-Furthermore, the program must be able to end its execution, either normally or abnormally / forcefully.
+The operating system must be able to load a program into memory and execute that program.
+Furthermore, the program must be able to terminate its execution, either normally or abnormally/forcefully.

 File System Manipulation in Operating System

-Programs need has to be read and then write them as files and directories.
-File handling portion of operating system also allows users to create and delete files by specific name along with extension, search for a given file and / or list file information.
-Some programs comprise of permissions management for allowing or denying access to files or directories based on file ownership.
+Operating systems have a file-handling feature that allows users to read and write programs as files and directories.
+This feature enables users to create or delete files with specific names and extensions, search for a particular file, and list file information.
+Additionally, some programs provide permissions management, which allows users to grant or deny access to files and directories based on file ownership.

 I/O operations in Operating System